A close up of something disgusting. For some reason, these pop up most in comedy and horror, though in practice, it's more Nausea Fuel

 - There was also the episode where Edd stuffs lint into his belly button.

-- Used ONCE (Thank the Lord too.) in Sonic Sat AM.
-Only the quote is enough to make viewers cringe.
+- Used once (and thank the Lord) in Sonic Sat AM.
+The quote alone is enough to make viewers cringe:

-Dr. Ivo Robotnik: Snivley, what color is my heart?...
+Dr. Ivo Robotnik: Snively, what color is my heart?note

 - The Emperor's New Groove has a close-up of Yzma's wrinkly face as she is talking to Kuzco, eventually focusing on a piece of spinach in her teeth.
 Not particularly gross but notable in that, unlike most animation examples, it's presented in full motion, rather than as a still image.